 Date: ca. 1550–1275 B.C.

 Geography: From Egypt, Northern Upper Egypt, Abydos, Cemetery D, Tomb D33, Egypt Exploration Fund excavations, 1900

 Dimensions: H. 6.6 cm (2 5/8 in): w.
 2.8 cm (1 1/8 in); th.
 0.7cm (1/4 in)

 Credit Line: Gift of Egypt Exploration Fund, 1900

-This symbol illustrates a knotted piece of cloth whose early meaning is unknown, but in the New Kingdom it was clearly associated with the goddess Isis, the great magician and wife of Osiris.
-By this time, the tyet symbol was referred to as the "blood of Isis" and scholars have suggested that it might depict the cloth a woman used during menstruation.
-Knots were widely used as amulets because the Egyptians believed they bound and released magic.
-The tyet sign was considered a potent symbol of protection in the afterlife and the Book of the Dead specifies that the tyet be made of blood-red stone, like this example, and placed at the deceased's neck.
+The tit symbol (pronounced teet) illustrates a knotted piece of cloth whose early meaning is unknown, but in the New Kingdom it was clearly associated with the goddess Isis, the great magician and wife of Osiris.
+By this time, the tit was also associated with blood of Isis.
+The tit sign was considered a potent symbol of protection in the afterlife and the Book of the Dead specifies that the tit be made of blood-red stone, like this example, and placed at the deceased's neck.